SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/files.md

 ===

+For this lesson, the data has been split up into separate files - one for each study date when nests were observed.
+The sampling date is included in the file name but not in the data itself.

-There are separate CSV files for each sampling date with the same format and file naming convention.
-Our goal is to have the data from all 50 files into the same data frame, and add the date metadata from the filename into the table (which it is not currently).
+Our goal is to read in all 50 files into one data frame, and include the date from each file name in the table.
+The files are in a folder called **penguins** within the data folder.